eliasmourdi/Ligue1_Predictions/README.md

 - Build a structured and reproducible data preprocessing pipeline
 - Perform feature engineering to extract meaningful insights from raw match data
 - Train and evaluate machine learning models to predict match results
-- Visualize results and future predictions with an intercative platform
+- Visualize results and future predictions with an interactive platform

 # Results / added value
 - Prediction of a final result football Ligue 1 match (home win, draw, away win) with more than 60% accuracy